 Throughout his groundbreaking career, Bunche remained on the Howard University faculty.
 He eventually chaired the department of Political Science at Howard for more than two decades where he taught generations of students.
 Afterwards, he taught at Harvard University from 1950 to 1952 and served on its Board of Overseers from 1960 to 1965.
 He also served as a trustee of Oberlin College, Lincoln University, and the New Lincoln School in New York City, New York.
-Dr. Bunche was a member of both Alpha Phi Alpha and Sigma Pi Phi fraternities.
+Dr. Bunche was a member of Alpha Phi Alpha Fraternity and Sigma Pi Phi Fraternity.

 By the late 1960s, Bunche’s health began to decline and he eventually resigned from his post at the United Nations.
 He died on December 9, 1971.
 He was survived by his wife and son and is buried in the Woodlawn Cemetery in New York City.